cararthompson/monochromeR/README.md

-monochromeR: An easy way to create, view and use monochrome colour palettes
+monochromeR: an easy way to create monochrome colour palettes
 ================